dragonfly-science/dragonfly-website/content/publications/berkenbusch_approaches_2024.md

 tags: katrin, benthic, dragonfly, report
 ---

-The purpose of this document is to provide information for regional councils and unitary authorities about options for the integrated monitoring of estuaries at the catchment level.
+This report provides information for regional councils and unitary authorities about options for the integrated monitoring of estuaries at the catchment level.